 How We Pursue Your Accident Claim

 The rule from Johnson v.
 Brown does not mean you cannot pursue an accident claim involving sun glare.
-The personal injury professionals at Sam & Ash, LLP use their experience with these accidents to look for the negligence to build your case.
+The personal injury professionals at Sam & Ash Injury Law use their experience with these accidents to look for negligence to build your case.
 Every case is different and presents unique facts.
 However, many sun glare cases have involved the following:

 - No Sunglasses – A driver without sunglasses who has other vision problems may be driving negligently.

 - When to Drive Defensively – A careful driver should slow down and keep more space between vehicles if they consistently experience blindness during the trip.

 - Fatigue at Sunrise or Sunset – A tired driver on the road early in the morning or later in the afternoon is especially impaired by sun glare.

 Moderating Sun Glare